Coen van Gulijk

 The research area is part of the safety sciences, specifically where it overlaps with scientific- and commercial software development.

-The introduction of AI functionality in safety management software is of special interest.
-In principle, single-purpose mathematical risk analysis software is excluded (such as dedicated software for fault-tree calculations, markov-models, Petri-nets and Bayesian Belief Nets) unless they become part of an integrated safety software ecosystem for multiple users and viewpoints.
+The introduction of software and AI functionality changes the way in which we deliver safety management.
+But on top of that, the use of data alters, and sometimes falsifies, safety theories and assumptions.
+The work excludes single-purpose mathematical risk analysis software (such as dedicated software for fault-tree calculations, markov-models, Petri-nets and Bayesian Belief Nets) unless they become part of an integrated safety software ecosystem, a Big Data platform, or they are applied for the federated learning with multiple users and/or viewpoints.

 Decision making systems and techniques are of special interest where the focus is on engagement and management.
-That makes subjects like conversational software, (safety)-meta modeling and process modeling and Enterprise architecture within the scope of this work.
+That makes subjects like conversational software, (safety)-meta modelling and process modelling and Enterprise architecture within the scope of this work.
 For specific use cases drilling into more mathematical modelling (and programming) are a must.